Adriot/global-kinetic/README.md

 WEB AUTOMATION

 For the web automation section:
-- Go to src\test\java\mobile_automation
+- Go to: src\test\java\web_automation
-- Run the script GlobalKineticUniversalMusicPlayer
+- Run the script GlobalKineticCareers

 For review:
 - Go to src\test\java\